henophilia/henophilia.org/content/index.md

 Especially if you react with "yeah of course, it's so obvious!" to this, I would genuinely love to hear from you, as it's a bit of a passion project of mine.
 Despite my research, I just haven't found anything **actually** similar.
 Sometimes it feels a bit weird that in the spectrum of "possible world views", henophilia isn't the norm yet, because it seems pretty obvious to me.
 That the desire to heal broken unity is the single most important belief for every individual in humanity to cultivate.
 And there is a path beyond healing.
 And that that path is pretty fucking powerful.

 The "art project" part of this website also entails the intention of mine to find pleasure-creationary **collaborators** for myself.
 Like, [love](https://en.wikipedia.org/wiki/Greek_words_for_love).
 Not the exclusive type of love how it is dictated by standard social norms.
 But where we can consciously decide ourselves what this entails.
-Enthusiastic consent only. 💞
+Enthusiastic consent only 💞

 –J